TASRobotics/guide/java-style-guide/formatting.md

 # Line length limit

 If you have a line with more than **100 characters** in it, you should break it up into multiple lines.
 This is called line wrapping.
+[Javadoc comments](javadoc.md) should be line wrapped as well.

 Exceptions:
-- Package declaration
+- Package declaration and imports
-- Imports
 - Things that cannot be split like long URLs

 Note: Feel free to break up statements into multiple lines even if they don't exceed 100 characters.
 It often increases readability.